SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - not being brutally honest and telling speakers their speeches were shit in the early days.
 - spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.
-- **Before every debate have a short speech where you say that verdict doesn't matter, growth is important, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace.
+- **Before every it can be effective to have a short speech where you say that verdict doesn't matter, growth is important, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace.
 I did this throughout round 3, and post round 3 it probably isn't that required cause they're used to it.

 If you're reading this, you would have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
 - I know this might look like treating juniors like snowflakes, but debating gets sad, even I and some friends still get sad on the regular.
 Having someone show empathy to you can mean the world to you.